 Autonomy and intrinsic motivation are best friends, but let’s not forget that empowerment introduced them to each other.

-IT holds the key to empowerment
+IT holds the key to empowerment and autonomy at work

 Whilst talking about extending SharePoint and Office 365, there is always the nagging thought about security and performance.
 In many organizations, tenants and farms are locked down.
 Only IT can create the solutions needed to drive SharePoint improvement.